chitchats/chitchats-api-doc/sections/shipments.md

 * `value_currency`:
   * `cad` - Canadian Dollar
   * `usd` - US Dollar

 You can optionally pass the `return_address` fields i.e. `return_name`, `return_address_1`, `return_address_2`, `return_city`, `return_province_code`, `return_postal_code`, `return_phone`.

+If you are purchasing an international shipment (non US & CA), you must include `line_items` as part of the payload.

 With the introduction of VAT collection at the merchant level, you can optionally pass a `vat_reference` which refers to your tax identification number.
 With addition of `vat_reference`, you can now request Duties Paid postage for international shipments by passing `duties_paid_requested`.
 Duties Paid postages is only avaiable for `chit_chats_international_tracked`, `vat_reference` must be provided in order to use duties paid postages.